shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/100-plugin-themes.md

 actually want to change.
 You can find a more detailed explanation of the configuration inheritance in the next section.

-The `theme.json` contains a `config` property which consists a list of blocks, sections and fields.
+The `theme.json` contains a `config` property which consists a list of tabs, blocks, sections and fields.

 The key of each config fields item is also the technical name which you use to access the config option in your theme or scss files. `config` entries will show up in the administration and